broadinstitute/cromwell-task-monitor-bq/README.md

 ## Cost analysis

 We anticipate this data collection to amount to
-~1 GB data/day per ~100K Pipelines operations,
-reported with 1 minute granularity.
+~1 GB data per ~100K instance hours, reported with 1 minute granularity.
 Incremental monthly cost of storage in this example would be ~$0.6, and querying 1 month worth of data ~$0.15.